Wz. 35 anti-tank rifle: Ammunition

 7.92mm DS antitank cartridge (left).
 Box (right) held 12 cartridges.

 The DS ammunition was originated from the standard 7.92×57mm cartridge as used by both the Mauser rifle 1898 (wz.
 98) and its Polish variant the karabinek wz.
 29. The length of the cartridge was extended to 131.2 mm and the overall weight was 64.25 g.
 After an additional series of tests the copper cartridge case was replaced with a case made of brass (67% copper/ 23% zinc).

 The round's armor-defeating properties were not through penetration, i.e. by punching the core through the armor like a typical penetrator, but through the impact of the bullet flattening against the plate, transferring kinetic energy to the metal.
 The result was that the bullet would cause spalling on the interior of the armor plate, ideally ejecting an approximately 20 mm-diameter fragment from the interior surface of the armour at high speed, which would then ricochet around the interior, hopefully killing crew and/or damaging equipment or engines (this is similar in concept to modern HESH anti-tank rounds, albeit less potent).
 Due to the physics of spalling, the size of this spall was larger than the actual rifle caliber, and could theoretically do more damage ricocheting around inside the vehicle than the bullet itself would if it penetrated.
-The downside was that since the bullet itself was not designed to penetrate, it could not be filled with an incendiary component and used to ignite fuel tanks, or filled with tear gas (as used by the similar German 7.92×94mm Patronen anti-tank rifle cartridge), which was intended to force the crew to evacuate, or at least greatly reduce their combat effectiveness, even if no-one was hit by the bullet itself.
+The downside was that since the bullet itself was not designed to penetrate, it could not be filled with an incendiary component and used to ignite fuel tanks, or filled with tear gas (as used by the similar German 7.92×94mm anti-tank rifle cartridge), which was intended to force the crew to evacuate, or at least greatly reduce their combat effectiveness, even if no-one was hit by the bullet itself.

-The Soviet PTRD 14.5×114mm anti-tank rifle also used a bolt based on the Mauser Gewehr 98 rifle, as this design is legendary for its strength and simplicity and has become the most widely adopted and copied designs of all time.
 The wz.
-35 is itself inspired by the 13.2mm TuF anti-tank rifle, also a scaled-up G98 rifle.
-The main difference is that while the TuF and PTRD were chambered in a large-caliber round, the wz.
-35 used an oversized cartridge case mated to a rifle-caliber 8mm bullet, giving very high velocity at the expense of hitting power.
-The Panzerbüchse 39 also used an 8mm bullet, but with an out-sized 8mm Mauser cartridge case known as the 7.92×94mm Patronen, and a special tool-steel cored bullet.
+35 is inspired by the 13.2mm TuF anti-tank rifle, also a scaled-up G98 rifle.
+The main difference is that while the TuF were chambered in a large-caliber round, the wz.
+35 used an oversized cartridge case mated to a rifle-caliber 8mm bullet, giving very high velocity at the expense of hitting power and energy retention over distance.
+The Panzerbüchse 39 also used an 8mm bullet, but with an out-sized 8mm Mauser cartridge case known as the 7.92×94mm Patrone 318, and a special tool-steel cored bullet.